kellog-specialk/mkdocs_skeleton/docs/index.md

 Run the following (from the directory containing mkdocs.yml file):
 > mkdocs gh-deploy --force

+NOTE: You will need to re-run this command (and push all changes) to remote repository before any changes you make to the docs will take effect.

 ## Push Changes & Wait
 Push all your changes to the remote (main) repository.
 It make take a few minutes for your site to become active.